Storybook Cheatsheet

 What is Storybook used for?

 Storybook is primarily used for ui component development and testing.
-It was created by Kasper Peulen in 2016 and follows the component testing paradigm.
+It was created by Kasper Peulen in 2016.
+It follows the component testing paradigm.

 Is Storybook hard to learn?